bazzel/figma-variables2css-to-tailwind-colors-converter/README.md

 - not too many manual work or adjustments should be required 😅,
 - in Figma, colors are defined as variables so we can have modes for [light and dark color themes](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme),
-- we use the [tailwind-mode-aware-colors](https://github.com/JavierM42/tailwind-mode-aware-colors) plugin to define the colors in Tailwind - this will automatically 'generate dynamic colors that will automatically switch between light and dark mode variants'
+- we use the [tailwind-mode-aware-colors](https://github.com/JavierM42/tailwind-mode-aware-colors) plugin to define the colors in Tailwind - this will automatically 'generate dynamic colors that will automatically switch between light and dark mode variants' so we don't need to add separate classes (e.g. `dark:bg-primary-400`) for dark mode.

 All this is possible with Figma plugins, however I didn't succeed in generating a `tailwind.config.js` with colors structured [as described](https://github.com/JavierM42/tailwind-mode-aware-colors?tab=readme-ov-file#tailwindconfigjs) by the tailwind-mode-aware-colors plugin.
 So I wrote a simple script to accomplish this.